allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 }
 ```

-You can also use `Allure.AllureApi` to add labels, links,
+You can also use `Allure.AllureApi` and `Allure.AllureInProcessApi` to add
-parameters, steps, and attachments at runtime.
+labels, links, parameters, steps, and attachments at runtime.

-Note, that `Allure.AllureInProcessApi` is not supported yet.
+Note, that model read and update operations from `Allure.AllureInProcessApi`
+are not supported yet.

 ## Configuration

-The default registration uses the same configuration discovery as
+The default registration checks the same configuration sources as
-`Allure.TestingPlatform`:
+`Allure.TestingPlatform`, in order from highest to lowest precedence:

 1. explicit configuration passed during custom registration;
 2. the file path from the `ALLURE_CONFIG` environment variable;
 3. `allureConfig.json` from the application base directory;
 4. default configuration values.

+The first source that provides a configuration wins, and resolution stops.
+Configuration sources are not merged: values omitted by the selected source
+are not filled from sources later in the list.

 An `allureConfig.json` file can be copied to the output directory: